 All old photos of the early days of Jemez Springs prominently feature the steeple of the Jemez Springs Community Presbyterian Church, which opened in 1881 as a school as well as church.
 As you can see from the photo above, not much else was there at that time.
 The history of this historic church started when Rev. J. M. Shields, a physician as well as a minister, came from Pennsylvania to Jemez Pueblo in 1878 to establish a mission.
-The Pueblo donated land for the building site on condition that it was theirs as long as it was used for a mission.
+The Pueblo donated land for a building site at Walatowa (site of today’s Jemez Pueblo) on condition that it was the church’s as long as it was used for a mission.
 Later that year, Shields’ wife Emily died.
-The following year, the Women’s Board of Home Missions sent out two more missionaries: Lora B. Shields, a cousin, and Isabella Leach, whom he subsequently married.
+The following year, the Women’s Board of Home Missions sent out two more missionaries: Lora B. Shields, a cousin, and Isabella Leach, whom Shields subsequently married.
 Frederick R. Sanchez, former owner of the Jemez Canyon Inn, detailed their experiences in his paper titled The Presbyterians in the Valley of the Holy Eucharist.

 In 1881, Rev. Shields moved to Jemez Springs to establish a church there.
 Jose Francisco Archuleta donated the land for the new church.
 J. M. Shields, J.W.
 Miller and Ematerio Archuleta were the first church trustees.
 The first mission teacher was Mary Harris.
 Other teacher/missionaries came later, including Jesse Lime Fenton, Clara Shurtleff, Mariette Wood and Mary Lodisa Stright.

-The Jemez Springs Community Presbyterian Church celebrated its 50th anniversary in July 1999.
+The Jemez Springs Community Presbyterian Church celebrated its centennial — plus 18 years — in July 1999.
 A special issue of their newsletter, The Jemez Valley Messenger, includes a timeline of church history and reminisces of several congregation members who grew up here.
 Rev. Shields’s descendants retain property in the valley to this day, and his grandson, Paul Adams, lived here until shortly before his death in 2014.

 [t]he Church home was a one room adobe building with an old-fashioned wood burning stove in the middle of the room for heat.
 John Adams (Paul and John’s father) would have the stove cherry red hot by the time we arrived on cold winter days.
 Helen Adams (daughter of Dr. Shields) . . . would have the handmade pews, actually wood benches with backs, cleaned and the bare floors swept.
 She or one of our girls would play the foot-pumped reed organ while we sang old favorite hymns.